frostybee/javafx-template/README.md

 If you have a project that contains multiple `main` methods, then  you need to change the value of the `mainClass` property in the `build.gradle` file.
 The fully-qualified name of the class that contains the main method to be executed  must be specified.

 The `mainClass` property is declared in the application section (shown below).
-Note that `//` can be used for inserting a line of comment.
+Note that `//` can be used for inserting a comment line.

 ```gradle
 application {